sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 **Do we conduct background checks in all countries?**

 - Sourcegraph will only conduct background checks in countries where such checks are permitted by applicable law.
+More information can be found [here.](https://help.checkr.com/hc/en-us/articles/360056108714-International-screenings)

 **What vendor do we use for background checks?**